JamesLTaylor/QuantSA/Documentation/pages/home/home_code_intro.md

 ### QuantSA.Shared

-This is all the most basic types and interfaces that are then implemented in other projects or in users private projects.
+This contains all the most basic types and interfaces that are then implemented in other projects or in user's private projects.

 ### QuantSA.Core

-Implementations of products and general tools.
+Implementations of products and general tools that are useful for Valuation and CoreExtensions.

 ### Valuation